tayalsakshi2619/CodingTask/README.md

 The output of the rest endpoints can be accessed in the format of xml or json based on your choice.
 I have added this dependency to support xml return type: jackson-dataformat-xml<br>

-I have deployed the application to a Linux EC2 instance and configured it to run as a backend service.
-You can use this link to access the endpoint:<br>

-Note: Above links aren't operating with https protocol and will throw site not secure error.<br>